DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 As a client is likely to reuse the same key pair many times, servers are encouraged to cache shared keys instead of performing the X25519 operation for each query.
 This makes the computational overhead of DNSCrypt negligible compared to plain DNS.

+While DNSCrypt provides strong encryption and authentication, some use cases require additional privacy protection.
+The Anonymized DNSCrypt extension addresses scenarios where hiding client IP addresses from resolvers is necessary.

 # Anonymized DNSCrypt

 While DNSCrypt encrypts DNS traffic, DNS server operators can still observe client IP addresses.
 Anonymized DNSCrypt is an extension to the DNSCrypt protocol that allows queries and responses to be relayed by an intermediate server, hiding the client's IP address from the resolver.

+This extension maintains all the security properties of standard DNSCrypt while adding an additional layer of privacy protection.

 ## Protocol Overview